Kind to Kids brings joy and happiness to children who have experienced the pain and hardships of foster care and poverty

 We are grateful for the publicity, which helps to educate others about our mission to help foster children and children in poverty.

-Caroline Jones, Executive Director, Press Conference,
+Caroline Jones, President and Founder, Press Conference,

 Announcing “My Blue Duffel” Campaign, WHYY